cybertraining-dsc/su22-reu-385/time-series-prediction/arima/arima.md

 Putting it all together, here's an example of a rolling forecast in Python using the ARIMA model.

 The following example showcase the Rolling Forecasting ARIMA model.
-It is copied from [@time-series-analysis-guide]
+It is copied from [@www-time-series-analysis-guide]

 ```python
 from pandas import read_csv